ZachernGithub/ZachernGithub/README.md

 - 👋 Hi, I’m @Zachern
 - 🏫 I Am A High School Student
-- 👀 I’m interested in python programming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Full Stack Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...